 - More modern: Reflects 13 years and 5 months of technical progress since the 1D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (17 points each).
+If the count of relative strengths (bullet points above) is taken as a measure, the P900 comes out slightly ahead of the 1D (18 : 17 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 1D vs Nikon P900